 The goal of the University of Colorado Denver MPA program is to provide students with the knowledge, skills and experiences needed for leadership positions in public and nonprofit organizations.
 The program also emphasizes ethical standards that can be used to guide decision-makers.
 The University of Colorado recognizes that MPA students come from a variety of academic and professional backgrounds, and may be at very different stages in their life and career.
 In order to best suit these differences, the SPA offers a variety of learning formats:

-Executive MPA: designed for mid-level to senior professionals who want to enhance their management skills and further their nonprofit or public policy expertise.
+- Executive MPA: designed for mid-level to senior professionals who want to enhance their management skills and further their nonprofit or public policy expertise.
 The program requires 30 semester hours of credit.
-The West Slope Option MPA is another flexible option for working professionals.
-This program, which consists of weekend class with an intensive format, serves students residing in counties west of the Rocky Mountains.

 University of Colorado Denver MPA Specializations